tousifnehal/pythonpoll/readme.md

 # PythonPoll

-A Terminal Based Poll Creator And Editor.
+A Terminal Based Poll Creator And Editor

 # Usage
 ```     Download it